CharlieAlphaFox/PivotedWwap/README.md

 Identifies the overal bigger picture trend, 1 Hr candls, Daily GMT pivots for Vwap deviations and more.

 You can build (and easily write) your own strategy, could be based on Moving averages, MACD, VWAP, combined or etc.
-# NOT TESTED: The strategy present here just runs, most likely it is not profitable (contact me: https://www.linkedin.com/in/carlo-fernandez-benedetto/ to write one)
+# Disclaimer: The strategies presented here just run, most likely it is not profitable (contact me: https://www.linkedin.com/in/carlo-fernandez-benedetto/ to write one)

 # To be added:

 Goes Long or Short depending on the trend and the strategy chosen, and starts looking for similar pairs faster to trade when volatility increases.

+SLs and Trailing TPs with order sizes and database.

-Revises and corrects the position in case there is any fault or exception in the process.
+Revise and correct the positions in case there is any fault or exception in the process.

 Plots and graphs a snapshot of the chart when going long or short indicating the Take profit point and Stop loss prices.